-B45: Biology Practicum I
+B44:Techniques for Biology Technologists I

-Instructor: Biology Faculty

-Coordinator: Prof. Crosby
+Instructor: Biology Faculty Coordinator: Prof. Crosby

 This course is available only to Biology Technology students.
 This course is designed to provide an opportunity for Biology Technology students to develop a basic understanding of, and practical experience in, selected techniques in laboratory and field biology.
 Techniques will include soil sampling, quadrat sampling for plants, capture-recapture techniques for animals, and disease rating for crops.